Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
-My research interests lie primarily in image- and signal- processing, machine learning, remote sensing and deep learning.
-I am interested in using techniques from these areas in solving problems related to digital multimedia, cloud imaging, and solar and renewable energy.
+My research interests include image processing, machine learning, and remote sensing.
+I solve problems in digital multimedia, cloud imaging, and solar and renewable energy.

 <br />
 I am currently working on the following research themes.
 Please navigate into the individual research themes for more details.